Deque Systems

 Deque Systems (/ˈdiːkjuː/ DEE-kew) is a digital accessibility company based in Herndon, Virginia with additional offices in Kavuri Hills Madhapur, Hyderabad India and Utrecht, The Netherlands.

 History

 The CEO of Deque Systems is Preety Kumar.

 The company was started in 1999 and produces accessibility testing software in addition to offering accessibility consulting services and training.

 In June, 2015 Deque open-sourced the accessibility rules engine axe-core.

 In May 2020, the WorldSpace brand name was retired and replaced by axe for each of Deque's products.

 In September 2020, Deque found that the majority of vote by mail applications were inaccessible, and fixed them for the 2020 Presidential Election.

-More than 17,000 attendees joined Deque's digital accessibility conference axe-con in March 2021, making it the largest accessibility conference recorded.
+In 2025, Deque was listed in the Leader category, first position, by Forrester Research in The Forrester Wave: Digital Accessibility Platforms, Q4 2025 report.

 Products

-Deque tools, services and training are used to achieve compliance in support of the W3C's Web Content Accessibility Guidelines, the Americans with Disabilities Act, Section 508 and EN 301 549.
+Deque tools, services and training are used to achieve compliance in support of the W3C's Web Content Accessibility Guidelines, the Americans with Disabilities Act, Section 508, the European Accessibility Act, and EN 301 549.